cyprus327/sofren/README.md

 For examples and good starting points rendering to an SDL2 window or console window, see the examples folder

 ## Features
-- As few a 0 other headers, can be 100% standalone
+- Single file with as few a 0 other headers, can be 100% standalone
-- Single file, just `#include "sofren.c"`
 - Cross platform multithreading (Windows or pthreads)
 - Perspective correct texture mapping (currently only .bmp image support)
 - Transparency (known limitation / bug, see the bottom of this README)